Community Service and Philanthropy Guidelines

 - Relay for Life

-- Philanthropy events hosted by a fraternity or sorority
+- Philanthropic events hosted by a fraternity or sorority

 - There are a few exceptions such as:

-- With approval from the LJB Center, time spent planning/organizing a philanthropy event tied to a social justice issue can be counted as community service.
+- With approval from the LJB Center, time spent planning/organizing a philanthropic event to support a social issue can be counted as community service.
 Students wishing to receive community service hours under this exception must include a detailed description of all activities completed and the amount of time spent on each activity.
-A decision will then be made based off of the detailed description.
+A decision will then be made based on the detailed description.

 Student Clubs and Organizations